devilunraveled/CFParser/README.md

 Custom Destination For Contest PDF
 Custom templates

-> **_Note:_** For interactive problems and problems that have diagrams/figures, support is not yet added, **DO NOT** use the parser for such problems as the complete problem/parts of it may not be accesible to you.
+> **_Note:_** For interactive problems and problems that have diagrams/figures, support is not yet added, **DO NOT** use the parser for such problems as the complete problem/parts of it may not be accessible to you.